happybono/FuzzyPotato/README.md

 # FuzzyPotato
-The solar-powered smart-flowerpot project with the ESP32 micro-controller unit.
-(Temperature, Humidity, Illuminance (Lux), Soil Moisture, Soil Salinity, Battery Voltage)
+The solar-powered an IoT-based system for monitoring environmental conditions using various sensors and transmitting the data to a server with the ESP32 micro-controller unit.
+(Temperature, Humidity, Illuminance (Lux), Soil Moisture, Soil Salinity, Battery Voltage) The system is designed to operate on an ESP32 microcontroller, utilizing Wi-Fi for connectivity and deep sleep mode for power conservation.
 <br><br>
 ![FuzzyPotato_TSChannel](Web_capture_27-6-2022_05925.png)